-Autism is not rare, it affects 1 in 100 people in Australia.
-There is no known cause and no cure, but research shows early intervention makes a big difference to a child’s development leading to improved outcomes for children with autism, including higher intelligence (IQ), and increased social and daily living skills (Boyd et al., 2014; Magiati, Tay, & Howlin, 2012; Prior, Roberts, Roger, & Williams, 2011; Warren et al., 2011).
+Autism affects 1 in 70 people in Australia.
+There is no known cause nor a 'cure', but research shows early intervention makes a significant difference to a child’s development leading to improved outcomes for children with autism, including increased social, communication and daily living skills (Boyd et al., 2014; Magiati, Tay, & Howlin, 2012; Prior, Roberts, Roger, & Williams, 2011; Warren et al., 2011).

-Young children with autism who receive the recommended early intervention have a much greater chance, later in life, of living independently, securing employment and developing meaningful and lasting friendships and relationships with long-term research showing benefits for children as they grow and develop (Howlin, 1997).
+Young children with autism who receive quality early intervention have a much greater chance of developing meaningful and lasting friendships and relationships and, later in life, of living independently and securing employment, with long-term research showing benefits for children as they grow and develop (Howlin, 1997).

 According to a 2023 report by Synergies Economic Consulting, every dollar invested into early intervention therapy and specialist education for kids with autism saves society $6.16, with a direct cost saving of $4.58 to the NDIS.
 That’s a saving of $297,000 over one child’s lifetime – or $136.6 million across the entire cohort included in the study.

 If you would like to read more about early intervention from a quality, reputable source, a good place to start is the Raising Children's Network website.